Pikes Peak Library District: History

 The first public library in the area was opened by the Colorado Springs Social Union in downtown Colorado Springs in October 1885.
 The Colorado Springs Free Reading Room and Public Library began as a subscription library and housed about 8,000 volumes by 1903.
 In 1903, the Free Public Library of Colorado Springs was established to hold its growing collection.
 In 1905, the city of Colorado Springs opened a new free public library with the support of $60,000 in Carnegie funds and property donated by the city's founder, General William J. Palmer.

 In 1904, a new branch opened in Colorado City.
 In 1954, the library began providing its bookmobile service.
 In March 1955, the Friends of the Pikes Peak Library District formed to advocate for the library, operate bookstores in the libraries, and host events.
 In 1962, a regional library district was approved, prompting the building of additional branch locations throughout the county in subsequent years.

 In 1996, the historic 1905 Carnegie library was added to the National Register of Historic Places.
 The Carnegie library received a grant for renovation and preservation purposes in 1997; renovations were completed in 2002.
 In 2004, District circulations exceeded six million items.
 In 2006, PPLD started eBranch (now called the eLibrary), enabling patrons to download eBooks and audio materials to their electronic devices.
 In June 2014, Library 21c opened, "the first of its kind in the country, with makerspaces, a video and recording studio, business and entrepreneurial center, cafe, and performance venue in addition to traditional library materials such as books and movies."

+On April 4, 2023, Teona Krebs was appointed as the chief librarian and CEO of the Pikes Peak Library district.
+She was also the first immigrant to lead the library district.

 In November 2024, Manitou Springs Library began its move back to its historic Carnegie Library building following completion of ADA accessibility updates.
 The library collocated with the Manitou Arts Center from 2021 - 2024.
-The library will reopen in early 2025.

 In November 2024, the PPLD Board of Trustees voted not to renew the lease on Rockrimmon Library.

 Also in 2024, Old Colorado City Library celebrated its 120th anniversary of serving patrons on the West Side.
-The Library is housed in its original 1904 Carnegie Library building, which has had restorative updates over the years to preserve the building for future generations.
+The library is housed in its original 1904 Carnegie Library building, which has had restorative updates over the years to preserve the building for future generations.